-Mitigation: Mitigation is complete and extensive through the following principles and solutions:
+Mitigation is further implemented through the following principles and solutions:

 Principle of Purpose Specification: Under contractual and regulatory oversight the VA has provided the data necessary to perform the MDE process.
 The purpose of the data collection directly leads to billable MDEs and the completion of DBQs to establish veteran benefits.
 Internally the SSN is masked for employees so that this is not a risk.